-The resulting lockdowns have also paved the way for the proliferation of delivery services, which greatly banks on plastic packaging and single-use utensils.
+The resulting lockdowns have also paved the way for the proliferation of delivery services, which greatly bank on plastic packaging and single-use utensils.
 E-commerce is expected to accelerate the growth of the global plastic packaging market to $1 trillion by 2021.
 This is alarming as 26 percent of all plastic production is attributed to packaging yet only 14 percent is recycled.

-Despite the overwhelming numbers behind the surge in plastic waste, some economies devised sustainable alternatives and improved recycling efforts.
+Despite the overwhelming numbers behind the surge in plastic waste, some economies have devised sustainable alternatives and improved recycling efforts.

 In Ghana, locally produced face masks are made of recycled water bottles and ice cream sachets.
 Tanzania also uses them to make face shields.
-Meanwhile, a Thai design company is turning more than 1.3 tonnes of unused fish nets to create face shields and disinfectant bottles.
+Meanwhile, a Thai design company is turning more than 1.3 tons of unused fish nets to create face shields and disinfectant bottles.

 Thailand also managed to create a 220-meter road made of recycled plastic.
-What they do is collect plastic, crush it into smaller pieces and then mix it with asphalt.
+What they do is collect plastic, crush it into smaller pieces, and then mix it with asphalt.
 According to Chulalongkorn University’s Faculty of Engineering, the recycled road is 15 to 30 percent more stable than asphalt concrete and more resistant to water erosion.